 How to Cross-Enroll in UMCP Army ROTC College Courses

 If you are a full-time undergraduate or graduate student at UMUC and you would like to participate in the UMCP Army ROTC program, you will need to cross-enroll at UMCP.
-E-mail UMUC Military Support Services or visit the UMCP Army ROTC cross-enrollment requirements webpage to find out more about completing this process.
+E-mail UMUC Military Portals Team or visit the UMCP Army ROTC cross-enrollment requirements webpage to find out more about completing this process.